 Just download the labels, print them, and cut them out!

-Click here to get the Holiday Room Spray Labels.
+Click here to get the DIY Essential Oil Christmas Room Spray Labels.

-A quick spritz before having guests over will make them think that you are ready for Christmas when, in fact, you are probably way behind on your present buying and you haven’t started wrapping anything yet.
+A quick spritz of your homemade room spray before having guests over will make them think that you are ready for Christmas when, in fact, you are probably way behind on your present buying and you haven’t started wrapping anything yet.
 What they don’t know won’t hurt them!